robot5000-design/ms3/documentation/testing.md

     2. Click Go Back to return to My Reviews.
 Verify that a search input gives the appropriate result. __PASS__

     3. Verify that the Sort dropdown values give the expected sort order. __PASS__

+    4. Verify that the search query and sort order are saved after clicking to the next page. __PASS__

 - TC14